-Command-line argument: -ORBconfig\dir
+Command-line argument: -ORBconfig_dir

-Environment variable: IT\CONFIG\DIR
+Environment variable: IT_CONFIG_DIR

-Java property: ORBconfig dir
+Java property: ORBconfig_dir

 Specifies the root configuration directory.
-The default root configuration directory is /etc/opt/iona on UNIX, and product-diretc on Windows.
+The default root configuration directory is /etc/opt/microfocus on UNIX, and product-dir/etc on Windows.

 ORB name

 The ORB name, which specifies the configuration scope for this ORB; set with: